Skip to main content

 Specify:

-• <network> — ID or network name, can be viewed with the command openstack network list.
+• <network> — The ID or name of the network can be viewed with the command openstack network list.
 For a public subnet it is the same as the parameter <subnet>;

-• <subnet> — ID or subnet name, can be viewed with the command openstack subnet list;
+• <subnet> — The ID or subnet name can be viewed with the command openstack subnet list;

-• <security_group> — ID or security group name, can be viewed using the command openstack security group list;
+• <security_group> — The ID or name of the security group can be viewed with the command openstack security group list;

 • <port_name> — port name.